Arc Business Management Gains Confidence to Manage Bill Pay for Its High-Net-Worth Clients

-Bob Jacobson, partner at Friedman & Huey Associates LLP, a boutique certified public accounting firm serving high-net-worth clients across the nation, shares why the firm chose to work with Bill.com and why offering bill payment services is the “superglue” for companies that want to serve as a virtual multi-family office for high-net-worth clients.
+Bob Jacobson, partner at Friedman & Huey Associates LLP, a boutique certified public accounting firm serving high-net-worth clients across the nation, shares why the firm chose to work with BILL and why offering bill payment services is the “superglue” for companies that want to serve as a virtual multi-family office for high-net-worth clients.
+As Jacobson explains, using BILL as the engine to handle his firm’s bill-paying activities is a winning formula.

 Tell us about yourself and your firm.